ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-5-2.md

-Embracing Change and Challenges with Positivity: Techniques for Building Resilience and Adaptability through Positivity
+Techniques for Building Resilience and Adaptability through Positivity
 =======================================================================================================================

 Building resilience and adaptability can help us embrace change and challenges with positivity.
 Here are some techniques for building resilience and adaptability through positivity: